-The Supplementary Payments section of the standard ISO liability policy includes the seven categories of expenses outlined below.
-Policies written on non-standard (insurers') forms generally afford very similar, but not necessarily identical, coverage as the ISO form.
+The supplementary payments section of the standard ISO liability policy includes the seven categories of expenses outlined below.
+Policies on non-standard forms generally afford similar, but not necessarily identical, coverage as the ISO form.

-Note that if the plaintiff in a lawsuit wins the case against you and the court requires you to pay all or part of the plaintiff's attorney’s fees, those fees are considered damages rather than Supplementary Payments.
+If the plaintiff in a lawsuit wins the case against you and the court requires you to pay all or part of the plaintiff's attorney’s fees, those fees are considered damages rather than supplementary payments.
 Because they are treated as damages, the plaintiff's attorney's fees are subject to the policy limit.

 For example, suppose that an employee is charged with leaving the scene of a traffic accident that caused injury to a pedestrian.
 The accident occurred while the employee was driving a piece of farm machinery.
 Your policy will pay up to $250 toward the cost of a bail bond purchased on behalf of the employee.

-The purpose of an attachment bond is best explained by an example.
+Attachment bond: The purpose of an attachment bond is best explained by an example.
 Suppose a customer has filed a lawsuit against your company and it appears the plaintiff will win a judgment against you.
-The plaintiff suspects that you might take steps (such as leaving town) to avoid paying the damages so he asks the court to attach (seize) property that belongs to you.
+The plaintiff suspects that you might take steps (such as leaving town) to avoid paying the damages so they ask the court to attach (seize) property that belongs to you.
 If you fail to pay the damages, the court may sell the property in order to compensate the plaintiff.

 You can purchase an attachment bond to have the property released.
 The bond guarantees that the judgment against you will be paid.
 The cost of the bond is covered by your policy as long as the bond amount is within the applicable limit of insurance.

-Prejudgment interest is designed to compensate the plaintiff for the injury or damage he or she suffers between the time the injury or damage occurs and the time the judgment is awarded by a court.
+Prejudgment interest: Prejudgment interest is designed to compensate the plaintiff for the injury or damage they suffer between the time the injury or damage occurs and the time the judgment is awarded by a court.
 State law determines how this interest is calculated.
 The insurer will pay interest only on the portion of the judgment it pays (if it is sharing the judgment with another insurer.)

 When Coverage Ceases